DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 ros2 run etri_dualarm_cmd_msg_converter_sim run_both_arms_pos_ctrl
 ```

 Now you can command the robot to move to the desired position by publishing to `/joint_command`.
 The following is an example command using `ros2 topic pub` to move the robot to a sample position.
-Try it and check if the robot moves in IsaacSim
+Try it and check if the robot moves in IsaacSim.

 ```
 ros2 topic pub --once /joint_command sensor_msgs/msg/JointState